g-ro/email-excelerator/README.md

 Move to worksheet EmailContentRecords.
 First row should have headers, subsequent rows are assumed to have data for mails [one row per email].
 First column with header 'Recipient' is a must.
 In the data rows it should have email id of recipients and is expected to have values in all valid (filled) data rows.
 In case you have selected CC and / or BCC in the form, columns with headers 'CopyTo' and 'BCopyTo' must be available with data in data rows.
 Similarly for file attachments a column 'FileName' must be present.
 In case the Subject and Body have tokens that needs to be substituted with specific values per email, each token should have placeholders $token$ in the form and in here, a column in the header should have 'token' as an entry and data in data rows.
 While generating emails, tool will try to replace $tokens$ with values from each valid data row.

 ##### Complete the setup and hit the 'Generate & Send' button.

+*Should you wish to see the VBA code the password is - Email!Post*